jesuscc1993/modding/invisible-passives/readme.md

 - Detective's Eye
   - disabling the effect for this shard requires changing a different file; you can use _masamunedragon_'s "Invisible Detective Eye and Bloodsteal Rings" mod to achieve this

-## DISCLAIMER
+Disables the voice line for Tis Rozain.
+The shard sound will still play, but Miriam will not shout the shard's name.

-The provided mod will also disable the voice line for Tis Rozain because both changes are done to the same file and I am too lazy to provide separate files.
+This change is included because both changes are done to the same file and I am too lazy to provide separate files.

 ## COMPATIBILITY